httpie/cli/README.rst

 Downloaded file name
 --------------------

-If not provided via ``--output, -o``, the output filename will be determined from ``Content-Disposition`` (if available), or from the URL and ``Content-Type``.
-If the guessed filename already exists, HTTPie adds a unique suffix to it.
+There are three mutually exclusive ways through which HTTPie determines the output file name (with decreasing priority):

+1. You can explicitly provide the exact output file name via ``--output, -o``.
+   The file gets overwritten if it already exists
+   (or appended to with ``--continue, -c``).
+2. The server may specify the file name in the optional ``Content-Disposition`` response header.
+Any leading dots are stripped from a server-provided filename.
+3. The last resort HTTPie uses is to generate the filename from a combination of the request URL and the response ``Content-Type``.
+   The initial URL is always used as the basis for the generated filename — even if there has been one or more redirects.

+To prevent data loss, HTTPie adds a unique numerical suffix to the filename, unless the name has been explicitly provided via ``--output, -o``.

 Piping while downloading